vert-x/mod-redis/README.md

 Let's take a look at each field in turn:

 * `address` The main address for the module.
 Every module has a main address.
-Defaults to `vertx.mod-redis-io`.
+Defaults to `io.vertx.mod-redis`.
 * `host` Host name or ip address of the Redis instance.
 Defaults to `localhost`.
 * `port` Port at which the Redis instance is listening.
 Defaults to `6379`.
 * `encoding` The character encoding for string conversions (e.g.: `UTF-8`, `ISO-8859-1`, `US-ASCII`).
 Defaults to the platform default.